iburinoc/ibsite/jekyll/projects/index.md

 [ibchat](https://ibchat.seanp.xyz)
 ---
-A end-to-end encrypted chat program written in C from scratch using my ibcrypt library to provide cryptographic primitives.
+An end-to-end encrypted chat program written in C from scratch using my ibcrypt library to provide cryptographic primitives.
 It uses a variety of algorithms such as RSA, Diffie-Hellman, scrypt, SHA2, CHACHA, and HMAC to provide key negotation, secure communication, and untamperable file storage.